Bathurst Memorial Entertainment Centre | Sat, 20 January 2024, 12:00pm TICKETS

 “It moved me to tears...
 I left feeling I had been sung to by the country” - Audience member

 “...a work of art... a transfixing soundscape” - Sounds Like Sydney

 About the performers: The Bowerbird Collective makes art for nature.
-Their work has received international acclaim, and their album of threatened birdsong, 'Songs of Disappearance', reached No.2 on the ARIA Album Charts ahead of Adele, ABBA and Ed Sheeran this year.
+Their work has received international acclaim, and their albums of threatened bird and frog calls, 'Songs of Disappearance', twice reached the top of the ARIA Album Charts ahead of Adele, ABBA and Ed Sheeran.
 Violinist Simone Slattery was a 2019 Churchill Fellow, received a PhD in Music Performance from the University of Adelaide and performs regularly with Australia's finest ensembles.
 Cellist Anthony Albrecht is an Australian graduate of The Juilliard School's Historical Performance program and enjoys an international career.